How much is poor Data Quality costing you?

 However, at the moment, there is a shockingly low adoption rate when it comes to integrating strategies to promote and ensure high-quality data.
 As is depicted further through the pie-chart above, only 18% of organizations around the world have an optimized strategy in place with a dire 17% of companies currently operating without one in place.
 (Experian, 2017)

-Benefits of achieving and maintaining Data Quality
+Benefits of achieving and maintaining high quality

 So, beyond expressing how costly it can be when companies do not operate with high-quality data, let’s focus on some of the explicit benefits of doing so.
-As is presented by Experian (2017) in their “2017 global data management benchmark report“, some of the top reasons for maintaining high Data Quality include:
+As is presented by Experian (2017) in their “2017 global data management benchmark report“, some of the top reasons for maintaining high quality include:

 - Increased efficiency